JosiahOnline/project1/services.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Digital Communication</h3>
+					<h3>Digital Marketing & Communications</h3>
 				</header>
 				<p>If you want to be seen as a <strong>leader</strong> in your industries, how can you do it in the digital world?
 One of the famous techniques is by giving <strong>free and valuable advices/content</strong> to your visitors, or better be known as a blog.
-Beside blog, you can also do content in different formats such as, video, podcast, infographic, etc. You may want to go to <strong>"Promo Video"</strong> which I produced during the launching of COGS Website.
+Beside blog, you can also do content in different formats such as, video, podcast, infographic, etc. You may want to go to <strong>"Promo Video"</strong> below which I produced during the launching of COGS Website.
 Cheers!</p>
 				<ul class="actions">
 					<li><a href="https://www.youtube.com/watch?v=0bExjOkPI0w" class="button" target="_blank">Promo Video</a></li>
 				</ul>